-After surveying about 3000 athletes, nearly 500 of them were chosen for a randomized study of the use of Spraino versus not using Spraino.
-Then over the period of a year, feedback data from the athletes will be acquired.
-This work is being done in conjunction with Hvidovre Hospital and Aalborg University, as well as many sports clubs and organizations.
+The findings origin from a recently conducted study at Aalborg University.
+After surveying more than 1200 athletes, 500 were included for a future randomized study investigating the impact of Spraino.
+Over the period of a year, feedback data from the athletes will be acquired and analyzed to assess the effect of Spraino.
+This work is being done in conjunction with Hvidovre Hospital and Aalborg University, as well as many sports clubs and organizations on divisional and league level.

-This study will focus on the effect and safety of Spraino’s use in preventing ankle sprains.
-The chosen athletes need to have had an ankle sprain in the last two years.
-Once the study starts, the participating athletes will receive text messages each week with questions for them to answer.
-Based on preliminary tests, Spraino© expects a positive outcome, after the study, that lateral ankle sprains can be prevented.
-This product can keep the players on the court rather than laid up at home, sidelined from the game.
+The study will focus on the safety of Spraino and the effect of preventing ankle sprains.
+All included athletes have suffered an ankle sprain within the previous two years and are at increased risk of suffering a reinjury.
+Once the study starts, the participating athletes will receive text messages evaluating their use of spraino and playing time.
+Based on preliminary tests, Spraino© expects a positive outcome suggesting that lateral ankle sprains can be prevented.

 Spraino, Copenhagen University Hospital, Aalborg University, Metropolitan University College, The Copenhagen Center for Health Technology (CACHET).
 (2017).
 The Spraino Pilot Trail. https://clinicaltrials.gov/ct2/show/NCT03311490